gabrieldickert/minimalapiclient/readme.md

 - **Simple authentication setup**: Supports Basic and Bearer tokens
 - **Event handling** for sending requests and receiving responses
 - **JSON deserialization** of responses for easy data handling
+- ** Image Retrieving of responses for easy image handling.

 ## Installation